Technical Deep Dive

 Harness

 Travels in git.
-Clone the repo, get both.
+Clone the repo, get the playbook.

 1